Nathan Healy

 Scottsdale Electricity Prices

-Arizona electricity rates have climbed from 12.5 cents per kWh in 2021 to 14.9 cents per kWh in 2024—a 19% increase in just three years.
-This upward trend affects monthly budgets for Scottsdale households.
+Arizona electricity rates rose from 12.5 cents per kWh in 2021 to 14.9 cents per kWh in 2024 — an increase of nearly 20% in just three years.
+That adds up to a meaningful difference on your monthly utility bill.

 Price of Energy: Arizona vs National Average